Slide to view more

 On top of that, Squarespace gives you the option to enable AMP.
 As a quick reminder, that’s the Accelerated Mobile Pages – a Google-based project geared towards improving content delivery on mobile devices.

-Basically, the software utilizes a stripped-down version of the website code to expedite loading and on-page interactions.
+The software utilizes a stripped-down version of the website code to expedite loading and on-page interactions.
 Consequently, you’ll get some SEO benefits and a better user experience.

 Lastly, setting up AMP is only a matter of ticking the correct box – and that’s it.
 But note that this function is currently limited to website posts only.